 A recommended way to handle such receipts is to follow the steps below:

 1. Create a non-member income category called ‘Suspense Account’, if not already present.

 2. Record the receipt received as a regular non-member income by going to Income->Non Member Income->Add Non Member Income.

 Now, when you have realized who has actually paid this – there are two options you have:

 Option-1: Delete the non-member income entry.
 Go to Income->Enter and Verify Payments and issue the receipt to the member as usual.
-This is usually preferred when the suspense entry identification happens with in the same financial year and auditing is not yet complete and books are not frozen.
+This is usually preferred when the suspense entry identification happens within the same financial year and auditing is not yet complete and books are not frozen.

 Option-2: This option is to be used usually when you have identified last financial year’s suspense entry (after the books for last year are frozen).
-Here, we suggest you to pass and adjustment from Suspense account to the flat.
+Here, we suggest you to pass an adjustment from Suspense account to the flat.
 To pass an adjustment against a flat, please go to Member Income -> Make Payment against the flat and then select ‘Adjustment’ as the payment type – you will get an option to select the Suspense Account’s ledger – select the same and then confirm the payment.
 This will ensure the amount is reduced from Suspense Account’s ledger and is accounted towards the flat’s ledger.